-In an industry with some of the highest turnover rates, the hospitality industry is battling against a major labor shortage at the moment.
-Unemployment rates in the U.S. are at historical lows, which in turn has made attracting and retaining hotel staff a major struggle for hoteliers.
+Just before the pandemic, hospitality had one of the highest turnover rates of any industry, and was battling against a major labor shortage.
+Unemployment rates in the U.S. were at historical lows, which made attracting and retaining hotel staff a major struggle for hoteliers.

-Meanwhile, U.S. policies on immigration are pursuing tighter restrictions on immigration and work visas.
-These policies have edged out thousands of workers from outside of the United States, thereby stemming the already weakened flow of available workers.
+Meanwhile, U.S. policies were pursuing tighter restrictions on immigration and work visas.
+These policies edged out thousands of workers from outside of the United States, thereby stemming the already weakened flow of available workers.

-Stories like these serve as a constant reminder for hotel managers that it is very much a job seeker’s market right now.
+Stories like these served as a constant reminder for hotel managers that it was very much a job seeker’s market.
+The same scenario will play out as hotels begin to rebuild their workforces and compete for talent.
 Hotels must get creative if they want to build high-performing hospitality teams.

-Here’s how some forward-thinking hotels are tackling the issue of motivation and retention among their hotel staff, improving guest satisfaction, and getting great PR while they’re at it.
+Here’s how some forward-thinking hotels are tackling the issue of motivation and retention among their current and future hotel staff, improving guest satisfaction, and getting great PR while they’re at it.

 Introducing “Lobby Dogs”